stan-dev/design-docs/designs/0032-stan-output-formats.md

 The user interfaces will manage creating and naming the suite of output files.

+Examples go here.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

+- limited number of output streams is problematic - instead of passing around per-stream callback writers, we pass around a writer which manages multiple streams and which extends the writer interface in algorithm-specific ways.

+- aggregating all information into a single row's worth of data makes code more difficult to modify.

 The callback writer is a good design but the `mcmc_writer` class needs to be refactored.
 Multiple output files require one callback writer per file.